 "Only the degree of decentralization distinguishes a unitary state from a federal state.
 And as the federal state is distinguished from a unitary state, so is an international confederacy of states by a higher degree of decentralization only.
-On the scale of decentralization, the federal state stands between the unitary state and an international union of states.
-It presents a degree of decentralization that is still compatible with a legal community constituted by national law, that is, with a state, and a degree of centralization that is no longer compatible with an international legal community constituted by international law."
+On the scale of decentralization, the federal state stands between the unitary state and an international, union of states.
+It presents a degree of decentralization that is still compatible with a legal community constituted by national law, that is, with a state, and a degree of centralization that is no longer compatible with an international legal community, a community constituted by international law."

 This view, however, is disputed by many authorities.
 Wheare, for instance, says that the view that a federal government is only a stage towards a unitary government is "a prophecy, not an historical judgment."
-Granted, there are factors such as war and depression, finance and foreign trade which increase the strength of the general governments, but that is not the whole story.
+Granted there are factors such as war and depression, finance and foreign trade which increase the strength of the general governments, but that is not the whole story.
 The other side of the picture is that, simultaneously with the growth of the general governments, regional governments also expand.
-"In all the federations the regions now perform functions which, at the establishment of the federations, they have performed either not at all or to a much less degree than now," says Wheare, and he concludes, "That there has been a strong increase in the sense of importance, in the self-consciousness and self-assertiveness of the regional governments and it has obviously been stimulated by it."
+"In all the federations the regions now perform functions which, at the establishment of the federations, they have performed either not at all or to a much less degree than now," says Wheare, and he concludes, "that there has been a strong increase in the sense of importance, in the self-consciousness and self-assertiveness of the regional governments.
+This has gone on side by side with the growth in importance of the general governments and it has obviously been stimulated by it."
 Thus, from this vantage point state rights are far from dead and federalism is anything but obsolescent.